ReactMrk/introduction-to-javascript-kata/README.md

 Run app: **npm run dev**

-**Tips:** commented code is the skeleton to complete the exercises.

-**Info:** it's not a problem that clients are lost when website is reloaded because in a future an API will be used to get them.
+**Info:** it's not a problem that customers are lost when website is reloaded because in a future an API will be used to get them.

 **Exercise 1.**

-Client Management System is mind to be a large application, so in a future new react compoments related with clients will be added.
-Variables client and setClient will be the parameters for these new react components.
-In order to avoid these variables being passed again and again from parent to children, principal engineer suggested you to create a context.

-**To create the context, modify src/ClientContext.js file**
+In the last push, the imports/exports were broken.
+If possible, could you fix them by modifying only the imports?
+Please, modify the exports only if it's not possible to fix the issue through the imports.

+**Exercise 1.1**
+Could you use export default for all React components?

+**Exercise 2**
+CustomerForm.jsx is not working correctly.
+Currently, the previous values of customers is returned with the last customer added, which is wrong. setCustomers callback function requires a new array.
+Use array methods: forEach and push.

+**Exercise 2.1**
+Use array destructoring and implicit return to return the new array with the last customer added.
+No array method is allowed in this exercise.

+**Exercise 3**
+In CustomerForm.jsx create a new button called "Clear" under "Add customer" button.
+This button should clear all inputs when is clicked.

+**Exercise 3.1**
+Reuse the functionality used on "Clear" button to clear the inputs when a new customer is submitted.

+**Exercise 4**
+Refactor CustomerList.jsx using an array method directly in the return.